-7 SDN IN CONTEXT OF SEMIOTICS USE CASES
+6 SDN IN THE CONTEXT OF THE SEMIOTICS USE CASES

 The SSC with the majority of its functions will be deployed in Use Cases 1 and 2 as the main network connectivity enabler.
-Both Use Case 1 and Use Case 2 will deploy complete SSC function set, i.e., including all modules of Figure 4, however, they will highlight individual features of the architecture, due to Use Cases encompassing a vast larger number of overall SEMIoTICS components, apart from networking.
+Both Use Case 1 and Use Case 2 will deploy complete SSC function set, i.e., including all modules of Figure 5.
+Nevertheless, the two use cases will highlight different individual features of the SEMIoTICS architecture.
+More details per use case are presented in the following subsections.